jacobvsdanniel/pubmedkb_web/README.md

 ## Introduction

-This is a standalone, lightweight web server for pubmedKB, a knowledge base created from annotations of PubMed.
+This is a standalone, lightweight web server wrapped around the data API of *pubmedKB*, a knowledge base created from annotations of PubMed.

 See [pubmedkb_core](https://github.com/jacobvsdanniel/pubmedkb_core) for the core annotators behind the knowledge base.
 Or see our paper: